torproject/onionbalance/docs/tutorial.md

 ### Step 3: Configuring the backend instances

-OK now with the frontend onion address noted down, let's move to setting up your backend instances:
+OK now with the frontend .onion address noted down, let's move to setting up your backend instances:

-Login to one of your backend instances and setup Tor with the same procedure detailed on Step 0, but this time for each backend instance.
+0. Login to one of your backend instances and setup Tor with the same procedure detailed on Step 0, but this time for each backend instance.

 <!--
 Similar to the step above, you will need to use the latest Tor for